karayabin/universe-snapshot/universe/Ling/Light_Realform/doc/pages/2020/conception-notes.md

     If you use our default feeder, it's assumed that you are using a database as your storage, and the **storage_id** is the table name, optionally prefixed with the database name (mainly in case your application uses multiple databases).

-- form_handler: array, this basically creates and configures the chloroform instance.
+- chloroform: array, this basically creates and configures the chloroform instance.
     - id: string, the id of the chloroform.
-    - fields: array of fieldId => "field items", each item being an array.
-See more about [field id in the chloroform documentation](https://github.com/lingtalfi/Chloroform/blob/master/doc/pages/chloroform-discussion.md#the-field-id).
+    - fields: array of **fieldId** => "field items", each item being an array.

+        The **fieldId** is described in the [field id section of the chloroform documentation](https://github.com/lingtalfi/Chloroform/blob/master/doc/pages/chloroform-discussion.md#the-field-id).
+        However, depending on your success handler, it might be required that your fieldId corresponds exactly to the name of the column to update in the database (i.e. if your success handler assumes so).
+Check out your success handler implementation for more details.

+        Note that our default **ToDatabaseSuccessHandler** has such an expectation.

         Each field item is an array which is basically passed to the control instance defined by the type property, except for the **validators** property, which is not passed to the control instance, but used by our service instead.